intel/auto-round/README.md

     --batch_size 4 \
     --disable_eval
   ```

 </details>

 #### Formats

-**AutoRound format**：This format is well-suited for CPU and HPU devices, as well as mixed-precision inference.
+**AutoRound format**：This format is well-suited for CPU, HPU devices, 2 bits, as well as mixed-precision inference.[2,4]
+bits are supported.
 It
 resolves the asymmetric quantization kernel issues found in the AutoGPTQ format and supports both LM-head quantization
 and mixed precision.
 However, it has not yet gained widespread community adoption.
 For CUDA support, you will need to
 install from the source.
+[2,4] bits are supported

 **AutoGPTQ Format**: This format is well-suited for symmetric quantization on CUDA devices and is widely adopted by the
+community, [2,3,4,8] bits are supported, for 3 bits, pip install auto-gptq first before quantization.
+It also benefits
-community.
-It also benefits from the Marlin kernel, which can boost inference performance notably.
+from the Marlin kernel, which can boost inference performance notably.
 However, **the
-asymmetric kernel has issues** that can cause considerable accuracy drops, particularly at 2-bit quantization and small models.
+asymmetric kernel has issues** that can cause considerable accuracy drops, particularly at 2-bit quantization and small
+models.
 Additionally, symmetric quantization tends to perform poorly at 2-bit precision.

 **AutoAWQ format**: This format is well-suited for asymmetric 4-bit quantization on CUDA devices and is widely adopted
-within the community.
-Asymmetric quantization typically improves accuracy but may reduce inference speed.
+within the community, only 4-bits asymmetric quantization is supported.
+Asymmetric quantization typically improves
+accuracy but may reduce inference speed.
 It features
 specialized layer fusion tailored for Llama models.
-However, it supports only 4-bit asymmetric quantization.

 ## Model Inference

 Please run the quantization code first

 ### AutoGPTQ/AutoAWQ format

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer